Procedures

 Brachioplasty/Arm Lift

-• An arm lift is a surgical procedure that reshapes the under portion of the upper arm, from the axilla to the elbow.
-This procedure reduces the excess sagging skin, and tightens and smoothes the underlying supportive tissue.
-This sagging skin can be a result of fluctuation in weight, aging, and even heredity.
+An arm lift is a surgical procedure that reshapes the under portion of the upper arm, from the axilla to the elbow.
+This procedure reduces the excess sagging skin, tightens, and smooths the underlying supportive tissue.
+This sagging skin can be a result of fluctuation in weight, aging, and heredity.
 An arm lift cannot correct weakened muscles.
-Brachioplasty surgery leaves you with a scar placed in the inside of the upper arm.
-It may extend from the axilla (armpit) to the elbow.
-Incision length depends on the amount of skin that needs to be removed; the more skin, the longer the scar.
+Brachioplasty surgery leaves a scar placed on the inside of the upper arm, potentially extending from the axilla (armpit) to the elbow.
+The incision length depends on the amount of skin that needs to be removed; the more skin, the longer the scar.

 • Anesthesia: General